Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/index.md

 Unity supports input through two systems:

 - The [Input Manager](https://docs.unity3d.com/Manual/class-InputManager.html), documented in the main Unity manual.
 This system is available for backward compatibility.
 For new projects, use the Input System.
 - The Input System package described in this documentation.
-This is a more flexible system than the Input Manager, supporting
+This is a more flexible system than the Input Manager.

 The Unity Editor 6.7 and newer installs the Input System package for projects created from a template.
 For empty projects and for older versions of the Editor, please install the package [using the Package Manager](Installation.md).